aa158/Optomechanics_FEA/README.md

 # Optomechanics_FEA
-This is (at least temporarily) where our materials on FEA modeling the suspension thermal noise lives
+This is where our materials on FEA modeling the suspension thermal noise lives